Sebastian ErraZuriz: Art objects

 In 2014 Errazuriz again displayed his ability to use design objects to tackle controversial political and social issues in Tough Love.
-The collection took on a number of issues through 15 pieces Such as The United States of Mexico bringing attention to "Recent statistics show that in some states almost 50% of construction workers are undocumented.
-This information suggests that many sectors of the U.S. economy are dependent on immigrant labor";.
-Other pieces in the form of clothing garments like Rapist and monogrammed letterman jacket is meant to expose "the incidence of rape on college campuses while playfully dwelling on the idolization of the attackers."
+The collection took on a number of issues through 15 pieces such as The United States of Mexico bringing attention to "Recent statistics show that in some states almost 50% of construction workers are undocumented.
+This information suggests that many sectors of the U.S. economy are dependent on immigrant labor".
+Other pieces are in the form of clothing garments like Rapist, a monogrammed letterman jacket meant to expose "the incidence of rape on college campuses while playfully dwelling on the idolization of the attackers."
 This was not the first occasion Errazuriz used clothing and fashion in his work, as he also created customized T-shirt designs from tourists classics by dipping them in dip-dye.
 These shirts were sold with all proceeds going to the Hurricane Sandy Relief fund.

-In 2013 Errazuriz began to revealing his collection 12 Shoes for 12 Lovers, a series of high heels inspired by former relationships.
+In 2013 Errazuriz began to reveal his collection 12 Shoes for 12 Lovers, a series of high heels inspired by former relationships.
 Each pair of heels were accompanied by a story and created with a form reflecting the personalities of one of the 12 women: